HyperTag/documentation/src/content/enterprise-destinations/blueshift.md

 path: '/enterprise-destinations/blueshift/'
 ---

+# Blueshift

-# What is Blueshift and how does it work?
+## What is Blueshift and how does it work?

 Blueshift brings AI in the Hands of Every Marketer.
 It is modern AI-First platform for Cross-Channel Marketing.
 AI is the key to unlocking the power of fast-changing data, and delivering 1:1 personalization.

-# Why send data to Blueshift using MetaRouter?
+## Why send data to Blueshift using MetaRouter?

 The base code for each customer is unique and must be obtained from the Blueshift UI.
 If you want to track custom events, you'll need to familiarize yourself with the Blueshift API to both locate the correct base and event tracking code as well as install it correctly into your own site.
 It typically needs to be added by a webmaster or developer to prevent errors.